daniel-milchev/caesar-calendar-puzzle/README.md

 ## ✨ Features
 - 🧩 Classic tangram-style mechanics
 - 📅 Every date of the year can be solved
 - 🎨 Minimal but addictive gameplay
-- 🎲 Random date challenges for endless fun
-- ⚡ Quick “reset & try again”

 ---